 Once you work out the details of exactly what the buyer wants and how much it will cost, create a custom, private listing directly from the original Custom Request Message thread.

 It's not possible to choose a calculated delivery profile for custom orders at this time.

 - The listing won't appear in your public shop or in search, which means that other buyers won't be able to purchase it.
 Once your listing is sold, though, it will appear on your public Sold Items page with your other sold listings.

 - Once you publish this listing, we'll send your buyer an email with a button to purchase the listing.

 - Private listings don't have a way to transfer digital downloads.
 If you're selling a custom digital download, email it to your buyer separately or use a third party file sharing service.

-- To view your private listings, go to Shop Manager > Listings.
-They'll be labeled Private.
+- To view your private listings, click the Your Account icon, then click Shop Manager and choose Listings.
+They'll be labelled Private.

 - If your buyer sent the request through a regular message, you can still create a private custom listing.
 In the message, click Make this a custom order.
 Then click Start building the custom order.

 How this differs from listing variations